jez/blog/_posts/2023-01-03-runtime-type-checking.md

 # author_url:
 ---

-Checking type annotations at runtime—in to statically—is a net win in a [gradual type system].
+Checking type annotations at runtime—in addition to statically—is a net win in a [gradual type system].
 In many cases runtime checking only _seems_ like it comes with more costs, when in fact they're the same costs, paid earlier.
 When there are net-new costs, there are ways to minimize them, and runtime-checked type annotations come with some key benefits